AWS Image Builder

 To use the AWS image builder, you need:

-• Recommended: an where the built image will be pushed.
-The AWS CodeBuild service can also work with other container registries, but must be enabled in this case.
+Recommended: an AWS container registry where the built image will be pushed.
+The AWS CodeBuild service can also work with other container registries, but explicit authentication must be enabled in this case.

-• An created in the AWS account and region where you want to build the Docker images, preferably in the same region as the ECR container registry where images will be pushed (if applicable).
-The CodeBuild project configuration is largely irrelevant, as ZenML will override most of the default settings for each build according to the .
+An AWS CodeBuild project created in the AWS account and region where you want to build the Docker images, preferably in the same region as the ECR container registry where images will be pushed (if applicable).
+The CodeBuild project configuration is largely irrelevant, as ZenML will override most of the default settings for each build according to the AWS Docker build guide.
 Some example default configuration values are:

 The user must take care that the Service Role attached to the CodeBuild project also has the necessary permissions to access the S3 bucket to read objects and the ECR container registry to push images (if applicable):